 Figure 6-2.
 Opening the Chassis Cover

 Caution: Except for short periods of time, do NOT operate the server without the cover in place.
 The chassis cover must be in place to allow proper airflow and prevent overheating.

-6-5 Installing the Air Shrouds
+6-4 Air Shrouds